 Pensions Dashboards Programme FAQs

-On 15 March 2023, the Pensions Dashboards Programme issued some frequently asked questions and responses on the recent ‘reset’ of pensions dashboards (see our Insight).
+On 15 March 2023, the Pensions Dashboards Programme issued some frequently asked questions and responses on the recent ‘reset’ of pensions dashboards (see our insight).

 The FAQs explain that although a lot of the central architecture work has been completed, some still requires completing.
 There are no exact timings on the length of the delays although an update will be provided by the DWP to Parliament before the summer recess on 20 July.
 The FAQs note that schemes should continue preparing for dashboards whilst further details are awaited.